Focus on field: Hancock, Reid and Nixon all chasing school records

 Battle Mountain Husky Invitational set for Tuesday

 If you’re planning on attending the Battle Mountain Husky Invitational on Tuesday, just remember it’s a track AND field meet.
-My suggestion: make sure to spend time at the jumps and throws, where you’ll witness some of the best local field athletes in recent memory.
+One suggestion: Make sure to spend time at the jumps and throws, where you’ll witness some of the best local field athletes in recent memory.
 You might even see a longstanding school record fall.

 Last season, Augustine Hancock broke Morgan Spanel’s 25-year-old discus school record by over 12 feet en route to a second place finish at the state meet.
 The senior’s encore has been pretty nice, too.
 She launched the implement 127 feet, 10 inches at the Broomfield Shootout in March, winning one of the state’s largest meets packed with 5A schools.
 She also tossed the shot put 35-9 1/4 inches to place sixth that day, but has since posted a 36-1.
 The school record from 1994 is 38-6.